 We use literacy tests in survey data to construct long-term trends in literacy for 87 developing countries, spanning birth cohorts from the 1950s to 2000.
-We show that over this period literacy rates have increased substantially, but virtually all progress has been due to the increase in access to school rather than any improvement school quality, which we define as the propensity for schooling to generate literacy after five years of schooling.
+We show that over this period literacy rates have increased substantially, but virtually all progress has been due to the increase in access to school rather than any improvement school quality, measured as the propensity for schooling to generate literacy after five years of schooling.

-Overall, school quality is low in developing countries with about 70% of women able to read after grade five and quality has been declining over time.
-From the 1950s to 2000, school quality deterioration implied the probability that a woman with five years of schooling could read a sentence fell by roughly two to four percentage points per decade and about six percentage points for men.
+Overall, our measure of school quality is low in developing countries, with about 70% of women able to read after grade five, and has been declining over time.
+From the 1950s to 2000, school quality deterioration implied the probability that a woman with five years of schooling could read a sentence fell by roughly two to four percentage points per decade, and about six percentage points for our smaller sample of countries with data on men.
+Nevertheless, literacy gains associated with increased schooling rates far outpaced the offsetting effect of declining quality, i.e., literacy conditional on schooling.